askthedust/kube/readme.md

 # Readme
 This project is taking the original **Kelsey Hightower** [github](https://github.com/kelseyhightower/kubernetes-the-hard-way) to who should be directed all the credits.
-There are small differences, to permit to run it in local with VirtualBox, and reusable with Ansible.
+There are small differences, to permit to run it in locally with VirtualBox, and reusable with Ansible.
 My setup is a Mac and this is a pretty common.
 The goal is to have a working cluster locally, even with a balancer for the controllers, for testing purposes.